b-venter/Matrix-Docker-install/README.md

 # 4. Controlling the Traefik(v2.2)
 [home](#matrix-docker-install)
 ### Setup environment variables
 This is to make your life easier.
 Traefik requires the domain names to be indicated with backticks.
-If you use a **yml** file, that is no problem, but if you are passing the arguments directly on the command line shell (*which is how I am doing it here*), then the shell will interprest teh backticks.
-So, rather set them as environment variables, e.g.:
+If you use a **yml** file, that is no problem, but if you are passing the arguments directly on the command line shell (*which is how I am doing it here*), then the shell will interpret the backticks and break things.
+So, rather set them as environment variables e.g.:
 ```
 export MY_DOMAIN=\`matrix.example.com\`
 export MY_DOMAIN_ALT=matrix.example.com
 export MY_DOMAIN_SYN=\`synapse.matrix.example.com\`
 export MY_DOMAIN_RIO=\`element.matrix.example.com\`
 export MY_DOMAIN_COT=\`turn.matrix.example.com\`

+echo $MY_DOMAIN
 ```

 ### Setup Traefik
-This [v1-to-v2](https://docs.traefik.io/migration/v1-to-v2/) reference may come in handy to those using <v2.
+This [v1-to-v2](https://docs.traefik.io/migration/v1-to-v2/) reference may come in handy to those used to <v2.
-1. Create the folders and files that will be mounted as volumes to Taefik's container.
+1. Create the folders and files that will be mounted as volumes to Traefik's container.
 ```
 sudo mkdir /opt/traefik
 sudo touch /opt/traefik/acme.json